aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-comments/_index.md

 ### **Delete All Comments and Authors**

-This Java code shows you how to remove all comments and authors in a presentation:
+This PHP code shows you how to remove all comments and authors in a presentation:

 ```php
   $presentation = new Presentation("example.pptx");